スキップする

 Two planning tools are referenced in this chapter.

-The Sustainable Grazing Systems (SGS) one-page planner (Tool 1.12) allows qualitative information to be included.
+The Sustainable Grazing Systems (SGS) one-page planner (tool 1.12) allows qualitative information to be included.
 The SGS program aimed to increase enterprise productivity at the same time as improving the environment across Southern Australia’s high rainfall zone.
 One of the many SGS outputs was the planning framework, which draws on your existing knowledge and aspirations to assess the benefits, potential flow-on effects and implementation challenges of any change you’re considering.

 Tool 1.13 provides a partial budget planning template and a worked example (assessing a decision to renovate a pasture) with the subsequent return on investment calculation.
-The partial budgeting method (Tool 1.13) is most suited to investment decisions that include a new way of doing something you’re already doing or already have, or improving a practice – for example, installing water telemetry systems rather than driving around to check water levels yourself, scanning for multiples and managing ewes based on their pregnancy status instead of scanning only for pregnancy status, or installing grids to reduce the time spent opening gates as you move around your farm.
+The partial budgeting method (tool 1.13) is most suited to investment decisions that include a new way of doing something you’re already doing or already have, or improving a practice – for example, installing water telemetry systems rather than driving around to check water levels yourself, scanning for multiples and managing ewes based on their pregnancy status instead of scanning only for pregnancy status, or installing grids to reduce the time spent opening gates as you move around your farm.

 Decisions you make (e.g., fertiliser applications, changing grazing strategies, selecting rams, re-sowing a pasture, etc.) can have long-term flow-on effects across the system.
 Seek professional assistance if you need tools for whole-farm analysis across multiple enterprises to quantify the complex interactions between: